likun7981/install-pure/Readme.md

 # Install-pure

-This shell is used to quickly install [sindresorhus/pure](https://github.com/sindresorhus/pure)，This script is not generic, so far I have successfully installed it on `M1 MAC Mini`
+This shell is used to quickly install [sindresorhus/pure](https://github.com/sindresorhus/pure)，This script is not generic, so far I have successfully installed it on `M1 Mac Mini`

 ## Usage